- Characteristics of Fantasy Addiction

 - Fantasy Addiction WhatsApp Group

 Characteristics of Fantasy Addiction

-- We lose the precious time, interest, and energy of our lives as they are siphoned away into a vacuum of our addict’s constant making.
+4 In fantasy, we lose precious time, interests, and energy in our lives as they are consumed into the vacuum of our addict’s making.

-- We experience deep pain and stabbing disappointment when our fantasies are not met and especially when reality intrudes upon our fantasies in ways large or small.
+9 We experience deep pain and debilitating disappointment when our fantasies are not met, especially when we have to face the realities we live in.

 Promises of Healing Fantasy Addiction

 - We will no longer turn to fantasy as a way to avoid our pain.
 We surrender to our Higher Power for recovery, healing, and well-being.

 - As we heal the schism in our lives between our fantasy world and our real lives, we will feel more whole and connected to our core selves and others.